 Classic Cocktails Enhanced with Honey

-Whiskey sours benefit enormously from honey.
-It balances the lemon’s tartness while adding body that makes the drink feel more substantial.
+- Whiskey sours benefit enormously from honey.
+Whiskey and honey balances the lemon’s tartness while adding body that makes the drink feel more substantial.

 Old Fashioneds work beautifully with darker honeys.
 Replace simple syrup with your preferred dark honey and watch the additional flavour compounds complement your whiskey without overwhelming it.